Rhinemann/The-Adept/Mechanics/Traits.md

 ### SFX

-In The Adept SFX can be applied to your Distinctions, Magic as a trait, Methods of Magic and Status.
+In The Adept SFX can be applied to your Distinctions, Magic as a trait, practice and Status.

 ### Magic